 "Blends of indie-folk and world grooves"

 Fan favorite Gaelic Storm returns to headline the 2018 Dayton Celtic Festival.
 Over the course of 10 albums and nearly 3,000 live shows, Gaelic Storm — the chart-topping, multi-national Celtic band has built a loyal following as diverse as the band’s own music.
 Mixing crowd favorites and concert staples, Gaelic Storm is the only band to appear in Dayton every year since the festival began.

 "Celtic music infused with a touch of punk-rock"

 Also back by popular demand, Scythian plays immigrant rock with thunderous energy, technical prowess, and storytelling songwriting, beckoning crowds into a barn-dance rock concert experience.
 Scythian returns to the Dayton Celtic Festival for their tenth appearance in 2018.

 Rory has toured extensively with The Makem and Spain Brothers and for 17 years toured and played guitar with his father, the legendary Tommy Makem.
 Captivating audiences with his skilled musicianship, charisma and passion for the songs, Rory Makem makes his debut at the Dayton Celtic Fest this summer!

 "Traditional Melodies with Rhythmic Garnish"

-After a successful debut at the 2014 United Irish of Dayton Celtic Festival, Socks in the Frying Pan return as traditional headliners for the third time in 2017.
+After a successful debut at the 2014 United Irish of Dayton Celtic Festival, Socks in the Frying Pan return once again as traditional headliners for the 2018 festival.
 This young trad trio from County Clare blend Irish traditional melodies with an innovative rhythmic and melodic garnish.

 "Irish Music with Old-Time American and Bluegrass influences"